 Request Your Appointment

 Cost of Tankless Water Heater Installation

 The initial cost and installation of a tankless water heater is considerably higher than a traditional hot water heater.
-Tankless water heaters cost about $3,500 installed compared to regular hot water heaters at $1,500.
-As mentioned above tankless water heaters cost 30-50% less yearly to run than a regular water heater so the unit will pay for itself quickly.
+However, tankless water heaters cost 30-50% less yearly to run than a regular water heater so the unit will pay for itself over time.
 Additionally, a tankless lasts nearly 2/3 longer than a regular water heater.